tank-bohr/bookish_spork/README.md

 #### <a name="Bypass_comparision">Bypass comparision</a> ####

 An elixir library [bypass](https://github.com/PSPDFKit-labs/bypass) does pretty much the same.
 And illustrates the same approach.
-It starts a cowboy web-server to replace a real service for test
+It starts a cowboy web-server to replace a real service for test.
+It's a beautiful library with great API, documentation, and very concise source code.
+If you are an elixir developer, most likely, it will be a good fit for you.

-But bookish_spork has some advantages:
+But nevertheless bookish_spork has some advantages:

 * Bypass depends on `cowboy` and `plug`.
-Bookish spork has zero dependencies
+Bookish spork has zero dependencies.
 * Bookish spork works seamlessly with both erlang and elixir.
-Bypass is supposed to be an elixir only library
+Bypass is supposed to be an elixir only library.
-* Bookish spork much simpler (I believe)
+* <strike>Bookish spork much simpler (I believe)</strike>
+ (not any more).
+* Bookish spork allows you to inspect the request very deeply and accurate.
+For example take a look at [`bookish_spork_request:raw_headers/1`](http://github.com/tank-bohr/bookish_spork/blob/master/doc/bookish_spork_request.md#raw_headers-1) and [`bookish_spork_request:ssl_info/1`](http://github.com/tank-bohr/bookish_spork/blob/master/doc/bookish_spork_request.md#ssl_info-1) and [`bookish_spork_request:tls_ext/1`](http://github.com/tank-bohr/bookish_spork/blob/master/doc/bookish_spork_request.md#tls_ext-1).
+It can be useful for HTTP clients testing.

 #### <a name="Elli_comparision">Elli comparision</a> ####